 Time changes everything.
 Since then, Steph and her family have suffered unimaginable loss and trauma, first with the diagnosis and subsequent death from bowel cancer of her husband and soul-mate, Andy.
 Then, more recently, beautiful Daisy's health deteriorated and she too slipped away, the demands of her illness becoming too much.
 Now, as Steph her two sons, and remaining daughter, now all young adults are learning to live - and thrive - with their new reality.
 I can't even begin to conceive, from the outside, of what they have been through.

 Steph has chronicled their journey in a brand new book, named after her blog, "Was this in the plan?" and she has written for us about it.
-She's also offering a signed copy for one lucky reader, use the form at the end.

 This was not in the plan...